mscheltienne/stimuli/doc/changes/latest.rst

 ~~~~~~~~~~~~

 - Add the documentation build (by `Mathieu Scheltienne`_ in :pr:`6`)
 - Add ``window`` property for auditory stimuli (by `Mathieu Scheltienne`_ in :pr:`12`)
 - Add ``copy`` method for auditory stimuli (by `Mathieu Scheltienne`_ in :pr:`13`)
+- Improve error checking for integers and paths

 Bugs
 ~~~~